PepijnDevue/Verbroken-Verbinding-Prototypes/docs/server_setup.md

 # Server Setup Documentation

-This document outlines all definitive changes made to set up the Ubuntu 22.04 GPU server for the Verbroken-Verbinding-Test Streamlit application.
+This document outlines all definitive changes made to set up the Ubuntu 22.04 GPU server for the Verbroken-Verbinding-Prototypes Streamlit application.

 ## Server Specifications
 - **OS**: Ubuntu 22.04 LTS